 Unfortunately the dead things don’t talk and neither does mother anymore.

-Story written by Shane O’Halloran.
+Flash story written by Shane O’Halloran.
 Water Maiden originally published by Ink and Voices.